opinner/Articles/README.md

 * **Introduction to Cartopy, Part 1 & 2**
 How to start with the map-making python library Cartopy.
 This article is an adaption/rework of an already existing course work

+* **Regional maps with Cartopy**
+Collections of examples on how I create Cartopy maps of various regions.
+Most likely not the best way to things

 * **How to read in Polarstern CTD data from Pangaea**
 This article is a shortened version of **Potential Density Shenanigans**, concentrating only on the data read-in.